IronCore864/aws-scripts/README.md

 # AWS Related Python Scripts

-`nagios-conf-ec2`: generate gagios configigurations for all AWS EC2 instances
+`nagios-conf-ec2`: generate gagios configurations for all AWS EC2 instances

-`nagios-conf-rds`: generate gagios configigurations for all AWS RDS instances
+`nagios-conf-rds`: generate gagios configurations for all AWS RDS instances

 `security-group-desc`: describe a security group, to see each port is used for what reason